What is shadow boxing? How do I shadow box?

 Benefits of Shadow Boxing:

-Shadow boxing can be done as a full workout or warm up, for as long as you want, 10 to 20 mins the entire set or cut into repetitive sets of 3 to 5 mins and can be perform anywhere.
-You just need a 2 Sqm. space or an entire football field if you like and it can be done on any surface like sand, concrete, grass …
+Shadow boxing can be done as a full workout or warm up and for as long as you want.
+10 to 20 mins set or cut into repetitive sets of 3 to 5 mins.
+Shadow boxing can be perform anywhere.
+You just need a 2 Sqm. space or an entire football field if you like.
+It can be done on any surface like sand, concrete, grass …

-I always suggest my students to start slowly from basic Krav Maga techniques, stance to treats and attacks to a full fight, and add techniques learnt in the previous class to become familiar with it and carved it into their mind and muscles memory.
+I always suggest my students to start slowly.
+From Krav Maga basics, stance to treats and attacks to a full fight.
+Add techniques learnt in the previous class to become familiar with it and carved it into your mind and muscles memory.
 That will make it become naturally decisive or reflexive moves.

-Ensure you keep a proper form at any time, a use of a mirror or your reflection into a widow can help you check your forms, but don't stick to the mirror.
+Ensure you keep a proper form at any time.
+The use of a mirror or your reflection into a widow can help you check your forms.
 A great trick could be to film yourself and check the video to spot mistakes and improve it.